tbrolin/onecms-widget-content-xml/README.md

 $ node generate.js --rootDir 'path/to/myWidget' --name myWidget > atex.onecms.Widget-myWidget.xml
 ```

-Currently the script relies heavily on the widget source directory
-structure.
-Especially any files in the rootDir that ends with manifest.json,
-style.css, template.html or widget.js are special.
-It doesn't read from the
+Currently the script relies heavily on the widget source directory structure.
+Especially any files in the rootDir that ends with manifest.json, style.css, template.html or widget.js are special.
+It doesn't read anything from the manifest.json at all.
-manifest.json at all for the moment.

 * Please use the [issue tracker](https://github.com/tbrolin/onecms-widget-content-xml/issues) to suggest features or report bugs.
 * Please fork or branch me and create pull requests.